How to Evaluate Protein Powder Nutrition Facts

 Collagen vs egg white vs almond protein powder?

-We make three types of Protein Powder for sensitive stomachs: Collagen Protein Powder, Egg White Protein Powder, and Vegan Almond Protein Powder.
-As long as you eat a balanced diet (get protein from a variety of sources), any type of protein powder can help you meet your protein needs.
+We make three types of minimally-processed Protein Powder for sensitive stomachs: Collagen Protein Powder, Egg White Protein Powder, and Vegan Almond Protein Powder.
+As long as you eat a balanced diet, any type of protein powder can help you meet your protein needs.
 So just pick the type that best suits your personal preferences.

 Ask our dietitian.

-If you’re wondering which of our products is best for you, ask our registered dietitian.
-He’ll reply via email within 24 hours.
+If you’re wondering which of our products is best for you, ask our Registered Dietitian.
+They’ll reply via email within 24 hours.

 Ask Our Dietitian